 11 Ewingsdale Road, Byron Bay

-SEE ALSO: The Farm Byron Bay
+SEE ALSO: Why Mullumbimby is the New Byron Bay

 The Egyptian-inspired menu at Safya, which opened on a prime corner block just back from Main Beach in late 2016, offers a nice point of difference from Byron’s mod-Oz menu norm.
 Order a plate of Cairo Eggs (eggs fried in cumin-infused butter and served with falafel, labne and fresh mint on pita bread) and accompany it with a refreshing Kark a Deh (a mix of hibiscus tea and rosewater) as you watch the world go by.

 Take your spot at the communal table alongside local Byron creatives, who come to 100 Mile Table for a quick brekkie (try the mushrooms on toast with herbs and pecorino) or a light lunch (the glazed ham with cheddar and mustard toastie is a crowd favourite) on weekdays.

 Set on a gorgeous beachfront property renovated in 2016, Beach’s short but smart breakfast menu (hits include avocado and raw local fish on sourdough, and baked eggs with San Marzano tomato sugo, pesto and ciabatta) hints at the restaurant’s Italian leanings.

 If you like it raw and vegan (or close enough), Melbourne import Combi hits the spot with its organic acai bowls, superfood smoothies, raw pizzas (with cashew “cheese” and raw kale pesto) and gluten- and refined sugar-free sweet treats including vegan doughnuts (oh, yes).

 Shop 5b, 21/25 Fletcher Street, Byron Bay

 Top image: Beach; This article was originally published in 2017 and has been updated.